Bristol Jack in the Green

 They play music, dance and sing as Jack leads them through the streets to celebrate the coming of Summer.

 Come and see Jack for yourself, and bring your friends and family.

 Watch as he comes alive at the start of his journey, by Bristol's historic Harbourside.
 Then let him lead you through the city's streets, and follow the procession for as long as you like.

-Finally, on Horfield Common, at the end of his journey, Jack must die, to release the Spirit of Summer.
-Come and witness this spectacle, and take away a few leaves and a little of Bristol's history and culture.
+Finally, at the end of his journey, Jack must die, to release the Spirit of Summer.
+If you witness this spectacle, you can take away a few leaves and a little of Bristol's history and culture.